drnop/az700training/README.md

    Ensure you choose the Resource Group and Region used in this lab.

+   Important: Prefix the name of the FTD with your group name, e.g: G11FTD if you are G11.

    Again we have two separate credentials, VM access and admin access to FTDv CLI.

    ![FTDv creation 1](pngs/ftdvcreate1.png)